I teach university students for a living, and getting them to focus on one thing for more than a few minutes is genuinely hard.

 Toy cars fall into a category called open-ended toys, which just means there’s no single right way to use them.

 Toy cars don’t.
-Your child has to show up, use their imagination, make little decisions, and figure things out as they go.
+Your child must show up, use their imagination, make small decisions, and figure things out as they go.

 They’re what kids need later for holding a pencil, feeding themselves, and eventually tying their shoes.